MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmlockpagablecodesection.md

 Specifies a symbolic address.
 This address is typically the name of a driver function within a section of driver code that has been marked with something like <b>#pragma alloc_text (PAGExxxx, driverfunction)</b>.
 All functions in the <b>PAGExxxx</b> section are then guaranteed to be locked down when this function returns.

-## -returns
+## -remarks

 **MmLockPagableCodeSection** returns an opaque value that the operating system uses to identify this section of the driver code.
 This opaque value can be passed subsequently to [**MmLockPagableSectionByHandle**](../ntddk/nf-ntddk-mmlockpagablesectionbyhandle.md) (if the driver unlocks and then later relocks the section) or to [**MmUnlockPagableImageSection**](nf-wdm-mmunlockpagableimagesection.md).

-## -remarks

 The <b>MmLockPagableCodeSection</b> routine and <b>MmUnlockPagableImageSection</b> (the routine that performs the opposite action) support drivers that can do the following: